Leaking Water Heater? Learn How to Handle It Like a Pro

 After heating the water, the geyser uses the heat-out tube or outlet pipe to distribute the heated water to your home.

 Every water heater comes with a temperature and pressure relief valve.
-Indeed, it’s designed to release water if the temperature or pressure surpasses safety levels.
+Indeed, it is designed to release water if the temperature or pressure surpasses safety levels.

-Undoubtedly, understanding those parts will help you diagnose the source of the leak – be it a leaking pipe or valve.
+Undoubtedly, understanding those parts will help you diagnose the source of the leak—be it a leaking pipe or a valve.

 How to Identify the Source of the Leak – 5 Proven Methods

 Do you notice significant water pooling around your geyser?
 Then, chances are that your water heater leaks.
-Now, to figure out the exact origin, here’s what you need to follow:
+Now, to figure out the exact origin, here’s what you need to do:

 1. Examine the Base of the Water Heater

 Typically, the water heater tank falls victim to leaks more often.
-A water heater leaking through the tank can be concerning as it might indicate corroded storage.
-Perhaps, your water heater is nearing the end of its life expectancy.
+A water heater leaking through the tank can be on as it might be or show corroded storage.
+Perhaps your water heater is nearing the end of its life expectancy.

 2. Check the Drain Valve

-The drain valve keeps draining water for the sake of the water heater maintenance.
-If you see the water heater leaking from the drain valve then it can be loose or damaged.
+The drain valve keeps draining water for the sake of the water heater’s maintenance.
+If you see the water heater leaking from the drain valve, then it may be loose or damaged.
 As a simple hack, you can tighten the drain valve.
 If the leak persists, then we recommend replacing the valve.

 3. Pay Attention to the Temperature and Pressure Valve

 As you already know, this specific valve deals with excessive pressure and temperature.
-While looking out for the leak, examine the temperature and pressure valve.
-If the valve drips water then either:
+While looking out for the leak, examine the temperature and pressure valves.
+If the valve drips water, then either:

-As a quick fix, you should check the thermostat and it should not be above 120℉.
+As a quick fix, you should check the thermostat, and it should not be above 120℉.
 Adjust the temperature settings.
-If this doesn’t help then the valve might need a replacement.
+If this doesn’t help, then the valve might need replacement.

 4. Get the Dip Tube and Heat-Out Tube Checked